Indonesia seeks to get back its manufacturing mojo

 As Southeast Asia’s biggest economy slows, its current-account deficit widens, and its rupiah currency tumbles, policymakers are hoping factories like this will emerge as a new export engine.

-But this year, Trisula, whose clients include German luxury-clothing maker Hugo Boss AG, shelved plans to buy machinery to lift production by 25 percent, fearing a margin squeeze from higher wages.
+But this year, Trisula, whose clients include German luxury-clothing maker Hugo Boss AG (BOSSn.DE), shelved plans to buy machinery to lift production by 25 percent, fearing a margin squeeze from higher wages.

 “A lot of people aren’t expanding in a big way because they are concerned about the rising wages,” said Lalit Matai, director of marketing at Trisula.